facelessuser/SublimeRandomCrap/docs/plugins/grip.md

 # Grip (EXPERIMENTAL) {: .doctitle}
 Github Readme GitHub Readme Instant Preview.
-{: .doctitle-info}

 ---

 # Overview
+This is buggy.
 Uses [grip](https://github.com/joeyespo/grip) (installed on machine) to preview a Github readme.
 Can only have one grip instance running a one time.
 When a new grip instance is created, the last one is killed.

 # Commands
 ```js